• Skip to primary navigation

 Pan-Fried Falafel Recipe

-Evolution of Falafel in my Kitchen
+The Evolution of My Falafel Recipe

-Falafel Roundels served with humus
+Falafel Roundels served with humus make this a healthy falafel recipe option.

-Falafel recipe ingredients
+healthy Falafel recipe ingredients

 From My Pantry

-• Chickpeas/garbanzo beans – 1 cup dry washed, soaked overnight and drained.
+• Chickpeas/garbanzo beans – 1 cup dry washed, soaked overnight, and drained.

 • Almond flour/Rice flour/bread crumbs/quick oats – ½ cup